Skip to main content

 Virginia

-The Commonwealth of Virginia is one of the few jurisdictions that still utilize the pure contributory negligence approach.
+The Commonwealth of Virginia is one of the few jurisdictions still utilizing the pure contributory negligence approach.
 If the court determines the injured party shares any fault in causing their injuries, they may not receive any damages.
 Even the slightest bit of fault on behalf of the injured party would bar recovery.

 Virginia law does provide a few exceptions to this rule, such as injuries suffered by railroad employees or other specific circumstances provided in the Virginia Code.